KaiWenger/memochange/README.md

 }
 ```

 The code implements the function the Monte Carlo simulation is based on.
-First, a long-memory time series `tseries` of length $n$ with memory $d$ is simulated that is not subject to a change-in-mean.
-For the second time series `tseries2` a mean shift of size $1$ is added.
-Then the memory parameters are estimated by local Whittle approach and the fixed-$m$ CUSUM type A and B tests of Wenger and Leschinski (2019) are applied.
-Arguments that must be provided to the tests are the estimated long-memory parameters, the type of procedure to be applied, as well as the bandwidth that is used in fixed-$m$ estimation.
+First, a long-memory time series `tseries` of length n with memory d is simulated that is not subject to a change-in-mean.
+For the second time series `tseries2` a mean shift of size 1 is added.
+Then the memory parameters are estimated by local Whittle approach and the fixed-m CUSUM type A and B tests of Wenger and Leschinski (2019) are applied.
+Arguments that must be provided to the tests are the estimated long-memory parameters, the type of procedure to be applied, as well as the bandwidth that is used in fixed-m estimation.
 We choose the values suggested in Wenger and Leschinski (2019).

-In the next step the Monte Carlo simulation ($250$ replications) is done.
+In the next step the Monte Carlo simulation (250 replications) is done.
 To do so, the `MonteCarlo` package needs to be loaded.
 The results of the Monte Carlo simulation is viewed as a LaTeX table.

 ```r
 library(MonteCarlo)